Small Office TechPractical IT for small business

 Bottom Line

 Don’t let a $100 savings on a consumer router cost you $1,000 in lost productivity and security headaches.
-The routers recommended here range from $80 to $350—a rounding error in small business budgets, but massive in performance.
+The routers recommended here range from $129 to $499 — a rounding error in small business budgets, but massive in performance.

 Pick one, deploy it properly, and you’ll stop thinking about WiFi.
 That’s the goal.

 Want step-by-step setup guidance?
-See our complete small office network setup guide.
+See the complete small office network setup guide.